aikoxb/aikoxb/README.md

 ## Hi, my name is Aiko 👋

-A Video Editor turned Programmer.
-Currently a Software Engineering student.
+A Video Editor turned Software Developer, currently pursuing Software Engineering.
+Passionate about building innovative solutions and continuously learning new technologies.
+Always eager to contribute to interesting projects and collaborate with others.

 <!--
 **aikoxb/aikoxb** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.